jbesomi/texthero/README.md

 <h2 align="center">From zero to hero</h2>

 Texthero is a python toolkit to work with text-based dataset quickly and effortlessly.
 Texthero is very simple to learn and designed to be used on top of Pandas.
 Texthero has the same expressiveness and power of Pandas and is extensively documented.
-Texthero is modern and conceived for programmers of the 2020 decade with little knowledge if any in linguistics.
+Texthero is modern and conceived for programmers of the 2020 decade with little knowledge if any in linguistic.

 You can think of Texthero as a tool to help you _understand_ and work with text-based dataset.
-Given a dataset with structured data, it's easy to have a quick understanding of the underlying data.
-Oppositely, given a dataset composed of text-only, it's harder to have a quick undertanding of the data.
-Texthero help you there, providing utility functions to quickly _clean the text data_, _map it into a vector space_ and gather from it _primary insights_.
+Given a tabular dataset, it's easy to _grasp the main concept_.
+Instead, given a text dataset, it's harder to have quick insights into the underline data.
+With Texthero, preprocessing text data, mapping it into vectors, and visualizing the obtained vector space takes just a couple of lines.

-Texthero includes tools for:
+Texthero include tools for:
-* Preprocessing text data: it offers out-of-the-box solutions but it's also flexible for custom solutions.
+* Preprocess text data: it offers both out-of-the-box solutions but it's also flexible for custom-solutions.
 * Natural Language Processing: keyphrases and keywords extraction, and named entity recognition.
 * Text representation: TF-IDF, term frequency, and custom word-embeddings (wip)
-* Vector space analysis: dimensionality reduction (PCA, t-SNE, NMF), clustering (K-means, Meanshift, DBSCAN and Hierarchical), topic modeling (wip) and interpretation.
+* Vector space analysis: clustering (K-means, Meanshift, DBSCAN and Hierarchical), topic modeling (wip) and interpretation.
 * Text visualization: vector space visualization, place localization on maps (wip).

 Texthero is free, open-source and [well documented](https://texthero.org/docs) (and that's what we love most by the way!).

-We hope you will find pleasure working with Texthero as we have during its development.
+We hope you will find pleasure working with Texthero as we had during his development.

 <h2 align="center">Hablas español? क्या आप हिंदी बोलते हैं? 日本語が話せるのか？</h2>